SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 # Day 22 — 21.05.2026: Kinematic Base Module (KBM) Progress — Part 10

-This session was all about
+This session was all about adding the final touches to the tensioning systems to ensure that they function properly.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/e957f3c6-3d3f-46b4-a132-743e3393771a" />

 [link](https://grabcad.com/library/gt5-belt-lock-1)